Pilot (The X-Files): Broadcast and reception

 "Pilot" premiered on Fox on September 10, 1993.
-The episode earned a Nielsen household rating of 7.9, with a 15 share, meaning that roughly 7.9 percent of all television-equipped households, and 15 percent of households watching television, were tuned in to the episode.
+The episode earned a Nielsen household rating of 7.9, with a 15 share, meaning that roughly 7.9 percent of all television-equipped households and 15 percent of households watching television tuned in for the episode.
 It was viewed by 7.4 million households and 12.0 million viewers.

 The episode was well-received by several of the series' future crew members.
-Producer and writer Glen Morgan felt that the episode's "merging of Silence of the Lambs and Close Encounters of the Third Kind" was impressive; he also felt that it was the only truly scary series on television at the time.
+Producer and writer Glen Morgan felt that the episode's "merging of Silence of the Lambs and Close Encounters of the Third Kind" was impressive; he also felt it was the only truly scary series on television at the time.
 Writer Howard Gordon stated that "the pilot set the tone of the show really successfully," noting the difficulty inherent in introducing both a series' premise and its main cast in "forty-eight minutes" and finding that the episode had achieved both, being "a tremendous synthesis of all the parts."
 Carter also recounted that the episode's test screening for Rupert Murdoch and other Fox executives was met with "spontaneous applause."